Napoleon was short. Sharks don’t get cancer. Goldfishes have a three-second memory.

-It is also able to draw attention to what the UX designer feels is an important element on the page, and helps them guide the user to what they what them to see.
-This is in fact useful because too many items on a webpage can distract from its intended purpose, resulting in users missing the intended destination.
+It also drew attention to what the UX designer feels is an important element on the page.
+As it helps them guide the user to what they want them to see.
+This is in fact useful because too many items on a webpage can distract from its intended purpose.
+Thereby resulting in users missing the intended destination.

-This is particularly useful for mobile applications in which a large amount of content on small screens can often be dissuading and unpleasant to view.
-A good example of the use of negative space is Dribble Analytics, which has a clean mix of fewer elements with empty spaces between and below them.
+This is particularly useful for mobile applications.
+Where a large amount of content on small screens can often be dissuading and unpleasant to view.
+A good example of the use of negative space is Dribble Analytics.
+This has a clean mix of fewer elements with empty spaces between and below them.

 8. Web Users Read A Lot, Or Not At All

-The problem with this is that intuitively we know that it isn’t true since even if everyone has a preference for a particular medium, many users will inevitably read more than the average person’s read.
+The problem with this is that we intuitively know it isn’t true.
+That is because, even if everyone has a preference for a particular medium, many users will inevitably read more than the average person.

-Thought patterns like this lead to harmful UX design practices, such as the creation of websites with minimal content and pages that do not scroll.
-Websites that are too minimalist can confuse users and not deliver their messages properly, which will just ensure users will take their search elsewhere.
+Thought patterns like this lead to harmful UX design practices.
+Such as the creation of websites with minimal content and pages that do not scroll.
+Websites that are too minimalist can confuse users and fail to deliver their messages properly.
+As an outcome, users abandon their search.

-Not only is infinite scrolling now an accepted navigation practice, but research shows that users are more than willing to scroll through pages without complaint.
-Several websites use this to ensure that load times are minimised and users are engaged.
+Not only is infinite scrolling now a common navigation practice, but studies show that users are more than happy to scroll through pages without complaint.
+Several websites use this to ensure that load times are minimized and users are engaged.

-Prominent examples include Facebook and Twitter, who are the biggest players in social media today and have infinitely scrolling feeds with a large amount of written content.
+Prominent examples include Facebook and Twitter.
+Which are the biggest players in social media today and have infinitely scrolling feeds with a large amount of written content.

 We hope you’re not questioning all that you’ve ever learned about UX.
 It is in fact quite achievable to design a website or app with an experience that users enjoy.